mattbeshara/Darkness/README.md

 key held down) to adjust the apparent brightness of all attached displays consistently.

-By default, this app has no visible user interface, and to quit it you have to use the shell by doing e.g. `pkill Darkness`.
-To enable a Dock icon and menu bar with a Quit item, change the value of the `LSUIElement` key in the `Info.plist` to `false`.
+By default, this app has no visible user interface.
+To quit it, you can activate the app by re-opening it from the Finder, and then pressing command-q.
+Alternatively, you can use the shell by doing e.g.
+`pkill Darkness`.
+To enable a Dock icon and menu bar with a Quit item, change the value of the `LSUIElement` key in `Info.plist` to `false`.

 If you’re building your own copy and the app `fatalError`s with the message "Failed to create tap", try running the app again after